Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Approximation of metric spaces

 Here we present an algorithm that can be used to verify the main assumption of Theorem \ref{t:manifold}.
 Namely, given a discrete metric space $X$, $n\in \N$ and $r>0$, one can approximately (i.e., up to a factor $C=C(n)$) find the smallest $\de$ such that $X$ is $\de$-close to $\R^n$ at scale $r$ (see Definition \ref{d:closetoRn}).
 Due to rescaling it suffices to handle the case $r=1$.

-Thus the problem boils down to the following: given a point $x_0\in X$, find approximately the (pointed) GH distance between the metric ball $B^X_1(x_0)\subset X$ of radius 1 centered at $x_0$ and the Euclidean unit ball $B_1^n\subset\R^n$.
-The following algorithm solves this problem.
+Thus the problem boils down to the following: given a point $x_0\in X$, find approximately the (pointed) GH distance between the metric ball $B^X_1(x_0)\subset X$ of radius 1 centered at $x_0$ and the Euclidean unit ball $B_1^n\subset\R^n$. {In the case when $X$ is finite, the following algorithm solves this problem.}

-\underline{Algorithm GHDist:} Assume that we are given $n$, the point $x_0\in X$ and the ball $X_0=B^X_1(x_0)\subset X$.
-We regard $X_0$ as a metric space with metric $d=d_X|_{X_0\times X_0}$.
-We implement the following steps: \begin{enumerate} \item Let $x_1\in X_0$ be a point that minimizes $ |1 - d(x_0, x)|$ over all $x\in X_0$. \item Given $x_1, x_2,\dots x_m$ for $m \leq n$, we define the coordinate function \be f_m(x)=\tfrac 12 \bigl(d(x,x_0)^2-d(x,x_m)^2+d(x_0,x_m)^2\bigr) \ee
+\underline{Algorithm GHDist:} Assume that we are given $n$, the point $x_0\in X$ and the ball ${X_1}=B^X_1(x_0)\subset X$.
+We regard ${X_1}$ as a metric space with metric $d=d_X|_{{X_1}\times {X_1}}$.
+We implement the following steps: \begin{enumerate} \item Let $x_1\in {X_1}$ be a point that minimizes $ |1 - d(x_0, x)|$ over all $x\in {X_1}$. \item Given $x_1, x_2,\dots x_m$ for $m \leq n$, we define the coordinate function \be f_m(x)=\tfrac 12 \bigl(d(x,x_0)^2-d(x,x_m)^2+d(x_0,x_m)^2\bigr) \ee

 \item Given $x_1, x_2,\dots x_m$ and coordinate functions $f_1(x),f_2(x),\dots,f_m(x)$ for $m \leq n-1$, choose $x_{m+1}$ that is the solution of the minimization problem